Toronto plays Brooklyn to open playoffs

 EASTERN CONFERENCE FIRST ROUND: Toronto and Brooklyn meet to begin series

-BOTTOM LINE: The Toronto Raptors face the Brooklyn Nets to start the Eastern Conference first round.
+BOTTOM LINE: The Toronto Raptors take on the Brooklyn Nets to open the Eastern Conference first round.
+Toronto went 3-1 against Brooklyn during the regular season.

-The Raptors are 9-5 against Atlantic Division teams.
-Toronto is 37-9 when it turns the ball over less than its opponents and averages The Nets are 6-10 against opponents from the Atlantic Division.
-Brooklyn averages TOP PERFORMERS:
+The Raptors have gone 9-5 against division opponents.
+Toronto is fifth in the league shooting 37.4% from downtown, led by Matt Thomas shooting 47.5% from 3-point range.

+The Nets are 23-23 in conference matchups.
+Brooklyn is seventh in the Eastern Conference scoring 111.8 points per game and is shooting 44.8%.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.